nuxencs/seasonpackarr/README.md

 ```

 Replace the `clientname` value, in this case `default`, with the name you gave your desired qBittorrent client in your
 config under the `clients` section.
-If you don't specify a `clientname` in the JSON payload, the `default` client defined
+If you don't specify a `clientname` in the JSON payload, seasonpackarr will try to
-in your config will be used.
-If no `default` client is defined in your config, the request will fail.
+use the `default` client; if you renamed or removed the `default` client the request will fail.

 #### API Authentication